bcgov/healthgateproxy/README.md

 Name | Description
 --- | ---
-TARGET_URL | Base URL to send HTTP request TARGET_HEADER_HOST | Host header to send TARGET_USERNAME_PASSWORD | For HTTP Basic the username:password
+TARGET_URL | Base URL to send HTTPS request TARGET_USERNAME_PASSWORD | For HTTPS Basic the username:password
-MUTUAL_TLS_PEM_KEY_BASE64 | A base64 encoded PEM key string
-MUTUAL_TLS_PEM_KEY_PASSPHRASE | The passphrase for the above PEM key MUTUAL_TLS_PEM_CERT | The client certificate for the above KEY in a base64 encoded PEM format SECURE_MODE | Insecure mode allows untrusted targets.
-Always `true` unless you are debugging USE_MUTUAL_TLS | Turns on and off Mutual TLS to target.
-Always `true` unless you are debugging AUTH_TOKEN_KEY | Authentication Key used in all SSL USE_AUTH_TOKEN | Use Auth Token in all SSL
+USE_MUTUAL_TLS | Turns on and off Mutual TLS to target.
+Always `true` unless you are debugging MUTUAL_TLS_PEM_KEY_BASE64 | A base64 encoded PEM key string MUTUAL_TLS_PEM_KEY_PASSPHRASE | The passphrase for the above PEM key MUTUAL_TLS_PEM_CERT | The client certificate for the above KEY in a base64 encoded PEM format SECURE_MODE | Insecure mode allows untrusted targets.
+Always `true` unless you are debugging USE_AUTH_TOKEN | Use Auth Token in all SSL.
+If true must configure AUTH_TOKEN_KEY AUTH_TOKEN_KEY | Authentication Key used in all SSL USE_SPLUNK | Turns on and off loggging to Splunk Forwarder, If true, must configure LOGGER_HOST, LOGGER_PORT and SPLUNK_AUTH_TOKEN
 LOGGER_HOST | Host name for the Splunk Forwarder LOGGER_PORT | Port for the Splunk Forwarder SPLUNK_AUTH_TOKEN | Authorization token required to use the splunk server

 ## Crypto Tips